 Mentioning something like, “I know you must be a selective student, and you’re not sure whether this particular course can help or not”, or, “I know you’re thinking that many courses don’t deliver the proper quality”, whether on the landing page for prospective students or in a message to current students selling new courses work.

 The goal is to put yourself in the other person’s shoes, and to say, “I understand you”.
-Demonstrating this alone helps close million-dollar deals – and it’s also proven as a valuable weapon to sell Udemy courses.
+Demonstrating this alone helps close million-dollar deals – and it’s also proven as a valuable weapon to optimize course sales on Udemy.

 5. Predicting Objections